 We love sandwiches, like, a lot.
 We especially love katsu sandwiches, which are as delicious as they are photogenic.
 And lucky for you, there are tons of excellent places to get one in SF.
-Here are seven great katsu sandwiches to try right now.
+Here are six great katsu sandwiches to try right now.

 Bread N’ Chu

 If you’re in the Outer Richmond, and in need of a perfectly-square katsu sandwich right now, head to Bread N’ Chu.
 The sandwich shop makes a really good one with a thick, crispy chicken breast, shredded cabbage, a generous layer of Kewpie mayo, and crustless milk bread.
 They make other sandwiches, too, like tonkatsu and choux sandwiches, but the katsu one is the star.

 The Japanese cafe in the Mission is known for their delicious matcha drinks and pastries, but that’s not all they excel at—they also make a great katsu sandwich.
 Their housemade tonkatsu sauce is tart and a little sweet, and complements the panko-breaded pork loin nicely.
 Be sure to save room for a slice of their fantastic matcha cream pie.

 Editor’s Note: Family Cafe will be closing permanently on January 29th.